 The partnership began in 2015, when a group of Criminology and Sociology students from the University attended one of Remembering Srebrenica’s ‘Lessons from Srebrenica’ delegations to Bosnia, where students visited the site of the genocide and met with survivors.
 Students were able to see first-hand the tragic consequences of hatred, and were encouraged to take the lessons of Srebrenica back to the UK to build stronger and more cohesive communities.
 The University then funded a Survivors Tour in 2016, when survivors of the Bosnian conflict came over to speak to local schools and Universities across Bedfordshire about their experiences and the importance of challenging hate.

-The continued collaboration between the two organisations has led to Dr Helen Connolly, a Senior Lecturer in Sociology at Bedfordshire, becoming the Chair of Remembering Srebrenica’s East Midlands Board, which organised several commemorative events across Luton in July, including hosting Munira Subašić, President of the Mothers of Srebrenica and Žepa Enclaves Association, for a panel event at the University.
+The continued collaboration between the two organisations has led to Dr Helen Connolly, a Senior Lecturer in Sociology at Bedfordshire, becoming the Chair of Remembering Srebrenica’s East Midlands Board, which organised several commemorative community action events across Luton in July, including hosting Munira Subašić, President of the Mothers of Srebrenica and Žepa Enclaves Association, for a panel event at the University.
 Earlier this year, the University of Bedfordshire also awarded Srebrenica genocide survivor, Nedžad Avdić, with an honorary doctorate in Philosophy.

 Dr Connolly said: